 Are you concerned about the impact of invasive plants on our landscape?
 Do you want to learn how to manage invasive plants to aid in the restoration of biodiversity and degraded habitats?

 This full-day educational workshop is open to anyone interested in learning about invasive plant ecology, management methodologies, control strategies and restorative planting.
-Registration Fee: $100.00 (includes coffee/tea, lunch and training materials).
+Participants will have the opportunity to go on a plant identification walk following the classroom session.
+Registration Fee: $175.00 (includes coffee/tea, lunch and training materials).

 Certified Invasive Managers